ArgentinaCoach: Eduardo Gallardo

 In Stavanger, Japan beat Argentina 27:18.
 That friendly match will be repeated soon on a much more meaningful stage: the Japan 2019 opening game.
 The South American side will try to present something different on the afternoon of 30 November.
 “I think Japan will have all the pressure – they are the hosts.
 The handball world will have their eyes on that match.
 All pressure is on them, we don’t have anything to lose.”

 From 17 to 23 November, Argentina travel to Madrid for a final training camp and meet Spain in a friendly game.
 Then they fly to Japan, where they will train hard prior to their opener.

 “We dream about making our best historic finish [improving the 18th rank at Denmark 2015].
 But we also want to make the next phase and rank among the best 12 teams in the world.
 That would be superlative!”

-To accomplish that goal, they would have to win two or three games in Group D – apart from Japan, they will face the Olympic champions Russia, Sweden, China and DR Congo.
+To accomplish that goal, they would have to win two or three games in Group D – apart from Japan, they will face the Olympic champions Russia, Sweden, PR of China and DR Congo.

 Despite hoping to see results soon, Dady is committed to a long-term project with a team that still have a long way to go: “I think in a couple of years this team will make the Argentinian handball family very happy.”